kyma-project/btp-manager/docs/user/README.md

 # SAP BTP Operator Module

-Learn more about the SAP BTP Operator module. <!-- in HP: The module is added to your Kyma cluster by default. --> Use it to enable Service Management and consume SAP BTP services from your Kyma cluster.
+Learn more about the SAP BTP Operator module.
+Use it to enable Service Management and consume SAP BTP services from your Kyma cluster.

 ## What is SAP BTP Operator?